-Review district library of translated documents to ensure all current translations, as needed; Track and report on the number of documents translated.
-Strategy #2: Interpretation Share process for accessing interpretation supports through the district language access team, including a handout to principals at the Back to School PD; Utilize available technology to support interpretation requests: 3-way calls, Teams, Zoom.
-Provide each school with access to telephonic interpretation to be used for languages not available within the district language access team; Provide each school with guidance on proper usage of telephonic interpretation; Develop and conduct training for bilingual district staff school leaders plan on using to support parent communication with ELL families at their site; Monitor the use of telephonic interpretation; Track and report on language access supports provided.
-Strategy #3: Robo Calls Share process for requesting robo calls with district staff; Train new ESOL staff on robo call recording; Track and report on the number of robo calls recorded in multiple languages.
-Strategy #4: Personalized Phone Calls Share process for requesting a personalized phone call; Ensure follow up to all parties involved; Track and report on the language access supports provided.
-Strategy #5: ELL Family Directory Share purpose of ELL Family Directory with ESOL teachers and school leaders; Set parameters and provide examples for ELL Family Directory; Follow up with ESOL center schools to ensure ELL Family Directory; Follow up with ESOL center schools to ensure ELL Family Directory when discussing language access requests.
+Review district library of translated documents to ensure all current translations represent current document versions, update translations, as needed; • Track and report on the number of documents translated.
+Strategy #2: Interpretation • Share process for accessing interpretation supports through the district language access team, including a handout to principals at the Back to School PD; Utilize available technology to support interpretation requests: 3-way calls, Teams, Zoom. • Provide each school with access to telephonic interpretation to be used for languages not available within the district language access team; • Provide each school with guidance on proper usage of telephonic interpretation; Develop and conduct training for bilingual district staff school leaders plan on using to support parent communication with ELL families at their site; Monitor the use of telephonic interpretation; Track and report on language access supports provided.
+Strategy #3: Robo Calls Share process for requesting robo calls with district staff; • Train new ESOL staff on robo call recording; • Track and report on the number of robo calls recorded in multiple languages.
+Strategy #4: Personalized Phone Calls Share process for requesting a personalized phone call; • Ensure follow up to all parties involved; • Track and report on the language access supports provided.
+Strategy #5: ELL Family Directory • Share purpose of ELL Family Directory with ESOL teachers and school leaders; • Set parameters and provide examples for ELL Family Directory; Follow up with ESOL center schools to ensure ELL Family Directories are initiated and are maintained throughout the year; Refer school staff to the ELL Family Directory when discussing language access requests.
 '21-22 Budgeted To be determined (TBD)

-21-22 Dungelen